-- it has the active support of top management who themselves take part in giving and receiving feedback and encourage everyone else to do the same; - there is commitment everywhere else to the process based on briefing, training and an understanding of the benefits to individuals as well as the organization; - there is real determination by all concerned to use feedback data as the basis for development; - questionnaire items fit or reflect typical and significant aspects of behaviour; - items covered in the questionnaire can be related to actual events experienced by the individual; - comprehensive and well-delivered communication and training programmes are followed;

-- no one feels threatened by the process this is usually often achieved by making feedback anonymous and/or getting a third-party facilitator to deliver the feedback; - feedback questionnaires are relatively easy to complete (not unduly complex or lengthy, with clear instructions); - bureaucracy is minimized; - 360-degree feedback is not limited to pay its main purpose is developmental, not financial reward.
+- It has the active support of top management who themselves take part in giving and receiving feedback and encourage everyone else to do the same. - There is commitment everywhere else to the process based on briefing, training and an understanding of the benefits to individuals as well as the organization. - There is real determination by all concerned to use feedback data as the basis for development. - Questionnaire items fit or reflect typical and significant aspects of behaviour. - Items covered in the questionnaire can be related to actual events experienced by the individual. - Comprehensive and well-delivered communication and training programmes are followed. - No one feels threatened by the process this is usually often achieved by making feedback anonymous and/or getting a third-party facilitator to deliver the feedback. - Feedback questionnaires are relatively easy to complete (not unduly complex or lengthy, with clear instructions). - Bureaucracy is minimized.